Allies yank support for Swalwell’s California governor run after sexual assault allegations - WTOP News

 “The congressman should leave the race now so there can be full accountability without doubt, distraction, or delay,” Gomez said on social media.

-Arizona Sen. Ruben Gallego and California Rep. Adam Gray also said they’re yanking their support.
-Mark Ramos, who heads the Los Angeles County Democratic Party, called on Swalwell to end his campaign.

-Powerful labor unions, including the California Service Employees International Union and the California Teachers Association, said they’re suspending their support.
-The California Federation of Labor Unions said it’s “acting urgently” on next steps.
+The powerful California Service Employees International Union said Saturday it was formally rescinding its endorsement and urged Swalwell to withdraw from the race immediately.
+The California Teachers Association said it was suspending its support.
+And the California Federation of Labor Unions said it was “acting urgently” on next steps.

 A spokesperson for House Democratic leader Hakeem Jeffries said the allegations require a “serious and thorough investigation.”